 The concept of hygge is at the core of Little Auroras.
-We offer only the softest OEKO-TEX certified merino wool, and the strongest, most breathable GOTS certified organic cotton.
+We offer the softest OEKO-TEX certified merino wool, and the strongest, most breathable GOTS certified organic cotton.
 Nature-friendly, free of harmful chemicals and designed in Scandinavia!

 Why GOTS certified organic cotton?

 Organic food has been a growing trend for health-conscious consumers for many years, especially when it comes to our little-ones.
 We know that organic food is good for our bodies and our babies, but why does wearing organic textiles matter?